itsubaki/quasar-ai-agent/README.md

 # quasar-ai-agent

-- A quasar AI agent using [google/adk-go](https://github.com/google/adk-go)
+- A quasar AI agent using [google/adk-go](https://github.com/google/adk-go).
+- A professional in quantum computing and quantum information, able to run OpenQASM 3.x code.

 ## Examples